 Controversy continues to haunt the Arizona House of Representatives as a result of allegations made by Rep. Michelle Ugenti-Rita about sexual harassment by Rep. Don Shooter.
 Missteps by House Speaker J.D.
-Mesnard, and an apparent attack on Ugenti-Rita by female colleagues has outraged lawmakers as well as the public.
+Mesnard, and a bevy of apologists lining up to defend Ugenti-Rita has outraged lawmakers as well as the public.

 The four lawmakers also demanded that the Democratic Caucus “take immediate action” to remove Rios as the House Minority Leader.

-The case of Rios is more complicated.
-She was in a position of power when she had an extra-marital relationship with a member of the House security staff.
+The case of Rios, she was in a position of power when she had an extra-marital relationship with a member of the House security staff.
 However, unlike Ugenti-Rita, it appears that Rios may have used her position to cause the man to lose his job.
-Rep. Ray Martinez, a political foe of Rios, filed an ethics complaint against her regarding what he described as an “inappropriate relationship.” with a House staffer.
+Rep. Ray Martinez, a political foe of Rios, filed an ethics complaint against her regarding what he described as an “inappropriate relationship,” with a House staffer.

 The letter reads: